aprilggg/Lightning_Analysis_NWRA/analysis_data/README.md

 ## Visualization Data
-This folder contains the files used to power the visualizations in the Power BI dashboard.
+This folder contains the files used to power the visualizations in the Power BI dashboard and the statistical analyses in the `intensification_analysis` directory.

 ### Data Schema